 We see this development as Facebook’s attempt to compete with other desktop messaging apps like iMessage, which allows people to send texts from their computers.
 The best part about this new feature, in our opinion: It shows, once again, that Facebook is continuing to invest in Messenger!

-The fifth of the main announcements at this year’s F8 was about interoperability.
+The last of the five main announcements at this year’s F8 was about interoperability.
 We didn’t hear many details on this front, but we did learn that users will eventually be able to message friends from any of Facebook’s platforms (Messenger, Instagram, WhatsApp) with ease.
 The analogy Facebook shared to illustrate the point was how cell phone users with different carriers can still call each other just as easily as if they had the same provider.
-In the future, it sounds like it’ll be no different with Facebook’s family of apps.
+It sounds like it’ll be no different with Facebook’s family of apps in the future.

 One interesting observation from this point is that it seems Facebook is trying to attract a younger audience back to its ecosystem.
 Even the imagery, music, and language used in many of the videos at F8 seemed to be geared towards millennials and Gen Z. Since one concern about Messenger marketing is that it’s not ideal for reaching younger people, this apparent shift in focus could change that.

 - The Chatfuel team attended two of roughly a dozen breakout sessions about Messenger over the course of the conference.
 Why only two?
-The lines for every session snaked out the door and down the hall.
+The lines for each one snaked out the door and down the hall.
 Many reached capacity, so they had to turn scores of people away!
-It’s a great illustration of the fact that the demand for Messenger and its new features is bigger than ever.
+Though it's a shame we didn't get to sit in on more sessions, it’s a great illustration of the fact that the demand for Messenger and its new features is bigger than ever.

 - The key refrain from Zuckerberg and other Facebook representatives on stage was: “The future is private.”
 They told attendees that, if they could rebuild Facebook from the ground up today, they’d focus on messaging because it’s more intimate and provides a powerful connection.
 That’s more great news for us here at Chatfuel!

-- The last point was not a new announcement, but Facebook reiterated at F8 that businesses will have to start paying to send Subscription broadcasts, which are messages you send to people who haven’t interacted with your bot in the past 24 hours.
+- The last point was not a new announcement, but Facebook reiterated at F8 that businesses will have to start paying to send Subscription broadcasts (which Chatfuel now refers to as Re-Engage messages), which are messages you send to people who haven’t interacted with your bot in the past 24 hours.
 Promotional messages, which use the Update tag to reach people who have interacted with your bot in the last 24 hours, will still be free.
 Though there was some upset about this news originally, we believe it will be a positive change.
 The beauty of Messenger is that it’s used for intimate and meaningful conversations.
-That’s why it’s great to hear that Facebook is working to prevent spam messages and unsolicited, sales-focused content — like many businesses now send frequently via email.
-Because businesses will have to pay to reengage subscribers, you can bet they’ll only send their most important, valuable content.
+That’s why it’s great to hear that Facebook is working to prevent spam messages and unsolicited, sales-focused content—like many businesses now send frequently via email.
+Because businesses will have to pay to re-engage subscribers, you can bet they’ll only send their most important, valuable content.